A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Introduction

+\end{thm} The assumption that $H^{0,1}(X)=0$ enters into the proof at several places, but I do not know if it is necessary for the theorem to hold.
+Notice however that it is automatically satisfied if $X$ is Fano.
+Then $-K_X>0$ so $H^{0,1}(X)=H^{n,1}(X, -K_X)=0$ by Kodaira vanishing.
+More generally, if $-K_X$ is supposed to be 'big', $H^{n,1}(X, -K_X)$ also vanishes by the Demailly-Nadel vanishing theorem.

-\end{thm} The same conclusion can also be drawn without the assumption that $\phi_t$ be independent of the imaginary part of $t$, and then assuming that $\F$ be harmonic instead of affine, but the proof then seems to require more regularity assumptions.
+There should also be a version of the theorem without the assumption that $\phi_t$ be independent of the imaginary part of $t$, and then assuming that $\F$ be harmonic instead of affine.
+The proof then seems to require more regularity assumptions.
 For simplicity we therefore treat only the case when $\phi_t$ is independent of $\Im t$, which anyway seems to be the most useful in applications.

 This theorem is useful in view of the discussion above on the possible lack of regularity of geodesics.
 As we shall see in section 2 the existence of a generalized geodesic satisfying the boundedness assumption in Theorem 1.2 is almost trivial.
 One motivation for the theorem is to give a new proof of the Bando-Mabuchi uniqueness theorem for K\"ahler-Einstein metrics on Fano manifolds.
 Recall that a metric $\omega_\psi=i\ddbar\psi$, with $\psi$ a metric on $-K_X$ solves the K\"ahler-Einstein equation if